 All breakfasts and lunches and 3 or 4 dinners are provided onboard, and 1 or 2 dinners are eaten ashore during ashore stops.

 Lectures and practical exercises are conducted during three full days of online class time with a live instructor and augmented by home study.
 Subjects include chart reading and interpretation, government publications, navigation instruments, use of tide and current tables, plotting of bearings, fixes, running fixes, dead reckoning, drift, set and much more.
 Students successfully completing this course and mastering the ASA105 Standards can receive ASA certification and will possess the theory and knowledge to make meaningful use of coastal navigation and plotting information.
 No previous courses required.
 Practical experience in applying these methods is gained on our cruising courses in particular ASA 104 & 106 described elsewhere on this page.

 Learn procedures and preparation requirements for advanced coastal cruising aboard an Island Packet IP440 cruising yacht for daylight and night time operation.
 Navigation, sailing day and night in all kinds of weather, seamanship, engineering, troubleshooting, safety, weather monitoring and interpretation and more.
 Students will demonstrate various skills including trip planning, navigation, helmsmanship, man overboard rescue, anchoring and more.
-One-day preparation seminar aboard the yacht prior to departure plus a seven day cruise in several areas including:
+One-day preparation seminar aboard the yacht prior to departure plus a seven day cruise as follows:

 Students successfully completing this course and mastering the ASA106 Standards can earn ASA certification and will acquire the skills and knowledge necessary to independently coastal cruise in yachts of this type during day and night in a variety of weather conditions.
 Live aboard during the course.